 Ariel Sharon feared charges of genocide and demands for compensation following the first Lebanon War, state archives have revealed.

-- Sparing the Mossad at the expense of Military Intelligence
+- Sparing Mossad at MI's Expense

-- Why I can't mourn for Ariel Sharon
+- Why I Can't Mourn for Sharon

 The State Archives has just released the protocol of the cabinet meeting in February 1983, in which the commission’s findings were discussed.
 The protocol reveals some fascinating quotations from the former prime minister, who served as defense minister during that invasion and would return and lead the country two decades later.